prismancy/eslint-config/README.md

 import iz7n from "@iz7n/eslint-config";

 export default iz7n({
-  // TypeScript and Vue are auto-detected, you can also explicitly enable them:
+	// TypeScipt and Vue are auto-detected, you can also explicitly enable them:
 	typescript: true,
 	svelte: true,

 	// Disable jsonc support
 	jsonc: false,

 	// `.eslintignore` is no longer supported in Flat config, use `ignores` instead
 	ignores: [
 		"**/fixtures",
 		// ...globs
 	],
 });
 ```